 - Default terms

-- Remedies and dispute resolution
+- Remedies and dispute resolution.

 Any industry-specific concerns must be addressed in your contract.
-The only thing worse than an unsigned contract is a contract that doesn't address key problems that will arise in the course and scope of an engagement or service.
-Ambiguous contract terms are interpreted against the drafter of the contract - so if your contract failed to address an issue, your customer will gain the legal advantage and you will most likely be left without much recourse.
+The only thing worse than an unsigned contract is a contract that doesn't address key problems that will likely arise in the course and scope of an engagement or service.
+The problem is that ambiguous contract terms are interpreted against the drafter of the contract (your business)—so if your contract failed to address an issue, your customer will gain the legal advantage and you'll most likely be left without much recourse.

-Only a handful of employment agreements that we have reviewed at BLG on behalf of clients have valid noncompete and/or nonsolicitation provisions under Louisiana law.
-That's because Louisiana has the most stringent requirements for noncompete and nonsolicitation provisions of all fifty states and most employers use a form that was not crafted specifically with the requirements of La.
+This should give you those entrepreneurial chills: Only a handful of employment agreements we've reviewed at Business Law Group on behalf of our clients have valid non-compete and/or non-solicitation provisions under Louisiana law.
+That's because Louisiana has the most stringent requirements for non-compete and non-solicitation provisions of all 50 states.
+Unfortunately, most employers based in Louisiana use a form that wasn't crafted specifically with the requirements of La.
 R.S.
 23:921 in mind.
-This is important to know on both the employer and employee side of the equation when negotiating an employment agreement.
+This is important to know on both the employer and employee side of the equation when you're negotiating an employment agreement.

 - At-will employment vs. employment for a term